nolantait/staticky/README.md

     end

     def view_template
-      # Links can be resolved to component classes:
+      # Links can be resolved to component classes if they are unique:
       link_to "Home", Pages::Home
       # They can also resolve via their url:
       link_to "Posts", "/posts"